HumanCellAtlas/dcp-community/rfcs/text/0004-dss-deletion-process.md

 The file deletion API is a two part process.
 The first request returns the bundles that will be **logically deleted** as a side effect and a confirmation code.
 The second request must include the confirmation code in order to begin the deletion process.
-The request follows this Swagger document:
+The endpoint follows this API specification:

 **Path**: `DELETE /files/{uuid}`